Ameeba Chat

 Frequently Asked Questions

-Clear answers about Ameeba Chat, Notes, Secret Note, Calls, Pods, Spaces, encryption, aliases, and how private communication works across the wider Ameeba ecosystem.
+Clear answers about Ameeba Chat, encrypted identity, Notes, Secret Note, Calls, Pods, Spaces, and how communication fits into the wider Ameeba ecosystem.

 The basics of Ameeba Chat, how to begin, and how the core experience fits together.

-Download the app, create your alias, and begin communicating privately.
+Download the app, create your alias, and begin communicating through encrypted identity.
 You do not need a phone number, email, or personal profile to get started.

 Yes.
 Ameeba Chat is free to download and use.
 Other Ameeba products and services may be offered separately depending on the workflow or deployment.

 Yes.
-Ameeba is available on iOS, Android, and the web, so you can communicate securely across devices.
+Ameeba is available on iOS, Android, and the web, so you can communicate through your encrypted identity across devices.

-Ameeba Chat is the communication layer of the Ameeba ecosystem.
-It connects with Notes, Secret Note, Pods, Spaces, authentication, and Pseudopod so communication and work can stay inside one private environment.
+Ameeba Chat connects with Notes, Secret Note, Pods, Spaces, Vault, authentication, and Pseudopod so communication and work can stay inside one encrypted Ameeba environment.

 How your alias works and how communication stays separated from your real identity.